 If you decide to move to real-time, you will need an event-driven architecture.
 So, instead of systems pulling data on scheduled intervals, any change triggers and immediate event that propagates across your whole ecosystem:

-Real-time data synchronization sounds great (and they are) until you realize the governance implications.
-When changes propagate instantly, you need much tighter controls on who can make what changes and when.
+Real-time data synchronization sounds great (and it is) until you realize the governance implications.
+When changes propagate instantly, you require:

 This transformation is not cheap.
 You need robust API infrastructure, solid monitoring systems and failover capabilities to ensure reliability.